Gain hands-on research experience in the tropics!

 Disease and Microbial Ecology

 Students will investigate the skin microbiomes of amphibians collected from various locations throughout the island.
-Emphasis will be placed on understanding the distribution and prevalence of the chytrid fungus, Batrachochytrium dendrobatidis, how disease is impacted by other members in the microbial community, and how environmental factors influence microorganism community dynamics.
+Emphasis will be placed on understanding the distribution and prevalence of the devastating chytrid fungus, Batrachochytrium dendrobatidis, how disease is impacted by other members in the skin microbial community, and how environmental factors influence disease and microorganism community dynamics.
 This investigation will inform conservation management of the critically endangered Mountain Chicken Frog, Leptodactylus fallax, which was extirpated from the island due in part to chytrid fungus infection.

 Your research project idea!